Accepting and Declining Awards

 Students who do not meet the minimum SAP requirements for continuance of financial aid have the right to appeal when special circumstances exist.
 Conditions when a student may appeal include:

-- A SAP appeal form: Student statement must include why the student failed to meet SAP and what has changed that will allow the student to meet SAP at the end of the next evaluation period.
+- Complete a SAP Appeal Form: Student statement must include why the student failed to meet SAP and what has changed that will allow the student to meet SAP at the end of the next evaluation period.

-- Meet with Academic Advising Office and develop an academic plan: Both student and Academic Advising Office representative must sign SAP appeal and academic plan form.
-You may find our academic plan worksheet helpful in creating your plan.
+- Meet with Academic Advising Office and develop an academic plan: Both student and Academic Advising Office representative must sign SAP Academic Plan Form.

-- Submit completed SAP appeal, academic plan and supporting documentation to the Financial Aid Office for review.
+- Submit completed forms and supporting documentation to the Financial Aid Office for review.

 Appeal forms submitted for a specific term will not be granted for that term if the student has stopped attending that term or the student withdraws from all courses or the college while waiting for an appeal decision during that term.